ComplianceAsCode/auditree-framework/doc-source/report-builder.rst

 Report Builder
 ==============

-After tests have been run by the compliance tool, the :py:class:`~compliance.report.ReportBuilder` is executed in order to render all the required reports.
+After tests have been run by the Auditree framework, the :py:class:`~compliance.report.ReportBuilder` is executed in order to render all the required reports.
 This is how it works: